 Mia Yai, this means a person has a “Major wife” a proper, legal wife, enough said!

 Mia Noi, this means a person has a “Minor wife” – mistress, though with a certain (financial) responsibility, not legal and not official, though Mia Yai may or may not know or approve that she exists.
-May have children together, thought not often.
+May have children together, though not often.
 Financial help is expected, often provided in the form of gifts.
 According to a recent article I saw, most male Thai MPs have Mia Noi’s.

 Whats A Fen

 Fen, this is a person you are in a serious relationship with, with a promise of a future.
 For example, a future spouse or your current one.
 The one you bring to family functions, your partner in the face of the community.
-Most pubescent and post pubescent Thais have a Fen, particularly those in smaller communities.
-Some have a Fen, some have two, generally those men who have enough money to support more than one woman and/or family financially.
+Most pubescent and post-pubescent Thais have a Fen, particularly those in smaller communities.
+Some have a Fen, some have two, generally, those men who have enough money to support more than one woman and/or family financially.
 In my opinion, I will also extend this to those (male and female) who are cunning enough to have more than one.
 Frequently people will have more than one Fen openly.
 Men are more open about this whilst women tend to hide the fact.